awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-createmanagedlinuxinstance.md

 **Description**

-Create an Amazon EC2 Linux instance that is configured for Systems Manager\.
+Create an EC2 instance for Linux that is configured for Systems Manager\.

 **Document Type**